Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis

 We derive the self-consistent equation~(\ref{selfconsistent}) using a mean-field analysis.
 In the steady state, we define $\pi^*(p)$ as the steady distribution of $p$, and $q^*(p)$ as the steady solution of Eq.~(\ref{dqdt}).
-In the large $N_P$, the distribution $\pi^*(p)$ becomes sharply peaked around its mean value $\langle p\rangle=\sum p\pi^*(p)$, leading to $p=\langle p\rangle+\delta p$, where $|\delta p|$ is sufficiently small.
-As a consequence, the stationary solution can be approximated as $q^*(p)\simeq q^*(\langle p\rangle)\equiv \bar{q}$, and fluctuations associated with $\delta p$ are neglected to leading order.
-Within the approximation, the energy~(\ref{energy}) is evaluated using $\bar{q}$ as the mean field,

-where, i.e., the electric potential $\alpha\bar{q}$ corresponds to the mean field.
-Then, the detailed balance is satisfied, and the steady distribution is approximated by the Boltzmann distribution, denoted by $\bar{\pi}^*(p)$.
-For convenience, we introduce the distribution with respect to $P$, denoted by $\bar{\pi}^*(P)$, which is given by
+For large $N_P$, $\pi^*(p)$ is sharply concentrated around its stable peak(s).
+Above the transition, the stationary distribution becomes bimodal, with two peaks related by $(p,q)\to(1-p,-q)$.
+Thus, around each peak, we approximate $q^*(p)\simeq q^*(\bar p)\equiv \bar{q}$, where $\bar{p}$ is the peak position of the selected branch, neglecting fluctuations within the peak to leading order.

+The quantities $\bar p$ and $\bar q$ therefore denote representative values within the selected branch.
+For $r_V=1$, the steady-state condition of Eq.~(\ref{dqdt}) then gives

+Using $\bar q$ as the mean field, the energy~(\ref{energy}) reduces to the form given in Eq.~(\ref{meanfield H}).
+For a fixed $\bar q$, the corresponding distribution is given by